-Warning: This post is a rant and involves some foul language.
+Warning: This post is a rant and contains foul language.
 Enjoy!

 NerdWallet publishes reviews and recommendations related to financial services.

-Looking through NerdWallet’s website, I find this (emphasis mine):
+Looking through NerdWallet’s website, I find this (emphasis mine):1

 NerdWallet meets Vanguard